waynetee/tp/docs/DeveloperGuide.md

 #### Future extensions:

+Currently the `stat` command only displays a price histogram with a fixed number of 10 bins (columns).
 Here are several extensions that can be implemented in the future:

 1. Allow the user to enter how many bins they want to see in the histogram.